digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Automatic Data Upgrades and Downgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When extending data in a daml model, SCU requires the old model be
+When extending data in a Daml model, SCU requires the old model to be
 representable in the new model.
 I.e., for extending a record, we can
 only add nullable (``Optional``) fields, so that old data can be represented
 by setting these fields to ``None``.
 This mentality is continued for